yash-93/roc8-chat-app/README.md

   - username: yashdeep, password: yashdeep
   - username: prasun, password: prasun
 - Once both users have logged in you should be able to see their names on the dashboard.
-- Select the user and start messaging.
+- Select the user and HAPPY MESSAGING!.